 This is even more valuable to me now that I feel as if my memory isn’t as sharp as it used to be.
 What happened a few years ago, can come back into focus, just by reading a post.
 I forgot some of my topics, and go back and read them and inspire myself with the thoughts recorded within.
-I decided to quickly make sure all my records of my posts were up-to-date, and to leave behind a record of the year thus far–as it’s been quite a busy one.
-Here’s a quick update of my 2017 thus far.
+I decided to quickly make sure all my records of my posts were up-to-date, and to leave behind a record of 2017.

 I started the year at Arisia Sci Fi Conference in Boston.
 I go every year because it’s so close to New York.
 I got to connect with the community and sat on a panel that explored N.K.
 Jemisin’s Broken Earth series and discussed role of literature in witnessing, addressing, and resolving trauma.
 Apropos because When the World Wounds is all about trauma.
 The conversation was fantastic and it was a real treat to sit on the panel with these intelligent, reflective, honest writers.